league/unique-id/README.md

     Branch left right ->
       branch (splice id subst left) (splice id subst right)
 ```

+The resulting tree will regenerate identifiers for all the leaves in its
+`tree` parameter.

 The `Example` module continues with a UI that renders binary trees as nested
 boxes: brown-bordered boxes for branches and green boxes for leaves.
 When you